273853065/my-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is a react-saga demo.
-Its main function are add todo checkbox list and delete list.
+Its main functions are add todo checkbox lists and delete lists.

 ## Install Dependencies

 run following command to install dependencies packages:

-### `yarn start`
+### `npm install`

 ## Available Scripts